 Wechat, in nature, is a one-on-one messaging tool.
 Therefore, customers can text you directly as friends and also the other way around.
-This level of communication is quite private and personal, so it’s a good way to make customers feel that you are constantly and instantly accessible to help when they need.
+This level of communication is quite private and personal, so it’s a good way to make customers feel that you are constantly and instantly accessible to help when they need it.

 7. Business networking groups

 Business groups are becoming more important.
 They are groups of users (up to 500) included in separate chat windows to discuss specific topics.
-Be part of the communities where your prospects socialise to reach them and convert them gradually.
+Be part of the communities where your prospects socialize to reach them and convert them gradually.

 8. Be social and engage with your followers